Updated February 2026

 Limited Company

 A limited company is a separate legal entity from its owners, protected by limiting personal liability for business debts.
 It appeals to those who want to protect individual assets while enjoying potential tax benefits.
 Incorporating with Companies House creates an independent business entity for your business.
+Many business owners choose to use a company formation agent to help navigate the company registration process, ensuring all legal requirements are met efficiently.

 Despite higher costs and administrative duties, forming a limited company can enhance your business’s credibility and stability.
+Additionally, a limited company structure helps separate your personal finances from company liabilities, offering extra protection for your individual assets.

 Partnership